walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 "Fine.
 How are you doing?"
 "How are you doing?
 Fine?"

-If we remove normalize them and remove stopwords, we lowercase them and get rid of punctuation.
+If we normalize them and remove stopwords, we lowercase them and get rid of punctuation.
 A bag of words model of each text would be the same:

 ```
 [